UCLATALL/dc-to-ckc/tests/pages/chapter-00/first-things-first.md

 ### Help Us Improve the Book

-You can also create a ticket if you want to report a problem, or make a suggestion, that could help us to improve the quality of *CourseKata Statistics*.
+You can also create a ticket if you want to report a problem, or make a suggestion, that could help us to improve the quality of *CourseKata Statistics and Data Science*.
 We welcome your feedback!

 Please note that tickets are used for reporting technical issues and for offering ideas and suggestions for improving the book.
 If you have questions about specific statistical concepts, please contact your instructor directly.